 In general, employers in Australia require their workers to have intermediate English language skills.
 No matter what industry you choose to work in, improved English language skills will help you grow your career.

-This is a Full Time Blended course.
-You will need to attend approximately 15-20 hours for 18 weeks.
-As well as the in-class component, you will need to complete approximately 7.8 hours of other study per week.
+This is a part time day, face to face course.
+You will need to attend approximately 10 hours of class, over 2 days per week, for 40 weeks.
+As well as the in-class component, you will need to complete approximately 40 minutes of other study per week.

-You may also be required to complete approximately 38.9 hours of additional study each week outside of class hours, including private study, assignment preparation, work experience and research.
+You may also be required to complete approximately 17.5 hours of additional study each week outside of class hours, including private study & research.

 IS THIS COURSE RIGHT FOR YOU?